 Bonus Tip: Gellert Hill Hike

-So there you go, eight great tips for you, and that’s even before you check out our feature article on Exit Rooms… these cryptic vaults require you to answer a succession of clues before you can escape from your self-inflicted prison.
+So there you go, nine great tips for you, and that’s even before you check out our feature article on Exit Rooms… these cryptic vaults require you to answer a succession of clues before you can escape from your self-inflicted prison.
 It’s a trend that has spread across every major European city, but it started right here in Budapest.
 You’ll also find our review of the world famous Sziget festival and round up of the very best rooftop bars in the city right here on this blog, amongst other Budapest travel stories.